Human resource manager

 About the program

-You can enhance your classroom experiences with field trips and an impressive array of clubs and organizations that promote student interaction and leadership.
-These include the College Republicans, College Democrats, North Carolina Student Legislature, Mock Trial Team, Pi Sigma Alpha (Political Science honor society) and Pi Gamma Mu (social sciences honor society for students majoring in History, Criminal Justice, Political Science, Economics, Social Work, Psychology, Homeland Security and Cybersecurity)
+You can enhance your classroom experience with many different events and activities that promote student interaction and leadership.
+These include the College Republicans, College Democrats, North Carolina Student Legislature, Public Affairs Club, Mock Trial Team, Pi Sigma Alpha (Political Science honor society) and Pi Gamma Mu (social sciences honor society for students majoring in History, Criminal Justice, Political Science, Economics, Social Work, Psychology, Homeland Security and Cybersecurity)

 Teaching social science